Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-In particular, we see that $N$ has the Weak Lefschetz property in the sense of Definition \ref{defwlp} if and ony if there is an $\ell$ such that for all $j$, we have $Y_j \neq (\mathbb P^{r-1})^*$.
-This brings us to the titular notion of this section, where we follow \cite{nll}.
+In particular, we see that $N$ has the WLP in the sense of Definition \ref{def: wlp} if and ony if there is an $\ell$ such that for all $j$, $\mcy_j \neq (\mathbb P^{r-1})^*$.
+This brings us to the titular notion of this section, where we follow \cite{nll}. \end{remark}